mvaganov/self/RESUME.md

 The goal is to get many different "brains" (trained Neural Networks) to cooperatively decide choices.
 This process should include supporting choices with "opinions", which can be used later to better-train brains on similar problems.
 It’s far from done, I’m still working on backward-feed-propagation to identify "key features", so networks can identify the root causes of their "why" when forming "opinions".

-The long-term goal is to build a decision-making platform where humans and machines can cooperatively answer choice-questions, with a system that focuses on evidence; questions like: "What dinner should we eat?", "Who’s the best candidate?", "What do we do with climate change?"
+The long-term goal is to build a decision-making platform where humans and machines can cooperatively answer open-ended choice-questions, with a system that focuses on evidence; questions like: "What dinner should we eat?", "Who’s the best candidate?", "What do we do with climate change?"

 #### Ethos
 (*Oct.
 2016 to Present*)